Stanley Crook

 The village's other facilities include primary school, a community centre, a petrol station, a small garden centre, a Church of England's Church of St Thomas.
 There is also a monument to World War II.
 It used to have a Methodist church but this has since been demolished and houses being built in its place.

+Stanley Moss, a nature reserve of Durham Wildlife Trust, is nearby.

 History

 Until the 1850s, the area was open moorland.
 It was not until Viscount Boyne of Brancepeth Castle, leased the mineral rights to Joseph Pease and Company that mining operations began.
 The first colliery was Stanley Pit then Wooley Colliery.

 The name of the village comes from Stanley Hall, a medieval farm on the hill top to the north of the village.
 The area now known as Stanley Crook was originally known as Mount Pleasant, which, along with Wooley, was originally a separate village.
 During the 1870s, the Church of England wished to build a church for the village.
 The village was part of the parish of Brancepeth.
 When the village was separated from Brancepeth, the Church of England gave it the name of Stanley Crook, the Crook being added to differentiate it from the existing settlement called Stanley in County Durham.